-This leads me to a couple of things to think about for today:
+So, this leads me to a couple of things to think about for today:

 What things do you like to say when you need to transition from one location to another, and you don’t have a ‘work’ or ‘obligation’ reason to do that?

-What helps motivate you to go somewhere when you would rather stay where you are?
+What helps motivate you to go somewhere, when you would rather stay where you are?

-If you are someone who has trouble motivating yourself to start doing something, what self-talk, action, or reward do you give yourself to help yourself get it done?
+If you are someone who has trouble motivating yourself to start doing something; what self-talk, action, or reward do you give yourself to help yourself get it done?

-If you are someone who is more likely to stay where you are, what words, phrases, or incentives do you use to help yourself get to that next place?
+What words, phrases, or incentives do you use to help yourself get to that next place?

 Set yourself a goal to do something, whether it is a work obligation, a fun obligation, or just something for you, and try to make that happen.

-Now set a goal for when you want that to happen-how about today, tomorrow, or at least this week?
+Now set a goal for when you want that to happen:

-Have a great day!
 Hope your motivational efforts are effective and help you complete a task or two today.